 At first launch the Gas Chart software loads a simulated database that is available to demonstrate the operation of the software.
-After that point you will be presented with the main Gas Chart screen, similar to that of the image above.
-To verify this, note that the title of the database (located in the yellow data field at the bottom of the "Gas Chart Control Box" ends in "V11_DEMO.MDB".
-This is a real data set from a past well, and displays an example of the overall charting function the program.
-This is not a live/running database, but is static and will not change over time.
-When Gas Chart is connected to a Bloodhound in the field, the chart will be continually advancing in two-minute intervals.
+After that point you will be presented with the main Gas Chart screen, like the image above.
+To verify this, note the name of the database (located in the yellow data field at the bottom of the "Gas Chart Control Box" ends in "V11_DEMO.MDB".
+This is a real data set from a past well and displays an example of the overall charting function of the program.
+This is not a live/running database but is static and will not change over time.
+When Gas Chart is connected to a Bloodhound in the field, and you start a new database that is specific to your well, the chart will be continually advancing in two-minute intervals.

-At this point your PC is installed with the Gas charting software and ready to collect data from the Bloodhound device AFTER the Bloodhound is successfully connected to your local PC.
+At this point your PC is installed with the Gas charting software and ready to collect data from the Bloodhound device once the Bloodhound is successfully connected to your local PC.
 Connection requirements are discussed in the next section.

-2.4 CONNECTIONS
+3.4 CONNECTIONS

-The Gas Chart software has full functionality when the computer it is running on is directly connected to a Bloodhound by way of 3 options (1 thru 3):
+The Gas Chart software has full functionality when the computer it is running on is directly connected to a Bloodhound by way of 4 options:

+- 1. Serial (9 Pin)

-- 1) USB cable connection - 2) Local-Area-Network (LAN)/Ethernet connection - 3) Wide-Area-Network (WAN)/Internet - 4) WITS Connection (this connection option is discussed below but is only needed when connecting to a WITS provider).
+- 2. USB cable connection

+- 3. Local-Area-Network (LAN)/Ethernet connection

+- 4. Wide-Area-Network (WAN)/Internet

+NOTE: WITS Connection (this connection option is discussed below but is only needed when connecting to a WITS provider).